katsuyoo/LightNet/README.md

 ####utility functions:
 generate_output_filename: generate output filename based on the current parameter settings.
 im2col_ln: customized im2col function used in the pooling layer.
-sig2col_ln: unroll overlapping signal windows into a matrix, used in the 1d pooling layer.
+unroll_ln: unroll overlapping signal windows into a matrix, used in the 1d pooling layer.
 pad_data*: a padding layer which is used in CNN.
 SwitchProcessor: a switch function between CPU and GPU.